Becoming, Again

 to carry you there.
 No, it’s still this

-body you’ll be living in, this soul
+body you’ll be camping in, this soul

 you’ll be dragging back and forth